p-argento/uni/STAT/_STAT.md

 ## Lectures

-You're right; I missed including all the rows.
-Here's the full table with all the rows in markdown format:

 | #   | Topic                                                                                                             | Recordings | PDFs         | Scripts                      | Book                                            |
 | --- | ----------------------------------------------------------------------------------------------------------------- | ---------- | ------------ | ---------------------------- | ----------------------------------------------- |
 | 01  | Introduction.
 Probability and independence.                                                                       | rec01.mp4  | slides01.pdf |                              | **[T]** Chpts.
 1-3                              |